sashrestha/imagining_replications_infovis2017/README.md

+[I worked on this project as an undergrad research assistant.
+I mainly wrote code for the file lin_ev.js in the folder Preliminary_Evaluation_Interface]

 This repository contains data, code, and other supplementary materials for the IEEE InfoVis 2017 paper 'Imagining Replications: How Graphical Prediction & Discrete Visualizations Impact Recall & Estimation of Experimental Uncertainty.'

 Authors: Jessica Hullman, Matthew Kay, Yea-Seul Kim, Samana Shrestha